Mcnoble1/DLT-Earth-Hack-Methodologies/Circular Economy Methodology for Encouraging Plastic Recycling/README.md

 ## Important Parameters

 At Validation:
-- Grid Emission Factor: To be determined at validation and can also be monitored ex post.
+- Grid Emission Factor: To be determined at validation and can also be monitored ex-post.

 At Monitoring Periods:
 - Quantity of Net Electricity Supplied to the Grid